syncfusion-content/blazor-docs/blazor/pager/getting-started.md

 }
 ```

-Through the navigation of pager items, you can view the items in the list view accordingly.
+Through the navigation of pager items, you can view the items in the list view into page by page.
 This can be achieved by using the [Click](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfPager.html#Syncfusion_Blazor_Navigations_SfPager_Click) event of the Pager.
 In the `Click` event of the Pager, SkipValue and TakeValue are calculated using the pager API's.

 ```cshtml
 @using Syncfusion.Blazor.Navigations